 Replies (1)

 RE: Saw this article by the CEO of Basecamp about using it to keep Basecamp employees in the loop...can I customize Redmine to do this?
-Can I make Redmine as easy to use as this? - Added by the fury almost 8 years ago
+Can I make Redmine as easy to use as this? - Added by the fury over 8 years ago

 There's been some significant improvements in Redmine in the last few months, especially with the + button, "new wiki page", etc. Pat on the back, Redmine contributors!
 Thank you for your service.
 I wish I was better at coding in Ruby and could contribute something other than wish lists myself :(